Potty Training Tips While Preserving Your Child’s Sleep

 Parents often have a lot of questions about toilet training and how it interacts with sleep.
-Here, in a nutshell, is what I tell them:
+You’ll learn:

 Sleep Training and Daytime Potty Training